Milford residents should be considering filtered water.

 Because we customize our water purifiers to order, NH Tap has been able to tailor our filtration media to remove the contaminants shown to exist in Milford’s public water and private water.

-NH Tap offers free installation on all of our purifiers, a 5-year warranty (including parts and labor), and a lifetime of support.
+NH Tap offers installation on all of our purifiers, a 5-year warranty (including parts and labor), and a lifetime of support.

 Get the best in public water filtration.